ralucarogoza/Artificial-Intelligence-Project/README.md

 The training data is composed of 12,000 image files.
 The validation set is composed of 1,000 image files.
 The test is composed of 5,000 image files.

-For classification I used KNN and CNN.
+For classification I used 2 models: KNN and CNN.
 I have explained the whole process in the documentation.